 Each class has a designated reading area to help promote the love and high importance that reading holds in our school.
 Within this there is a range of fiction and non-fiction banded reading books which the children take home daily along with a book for pleasure.
 Lower down the school parents are encouraged to share a book with their child, listen to them read and write a comment in their Reading Record.
 Further up the school children write their own comments using the question stems in the middle of their Reading Records.

-Our sixth form Volunteers, from Latymer Upper School, listen to children read in KS1 and KS2 and share books with the children in EYFS weekly.
+Our sixth form volunteers from Latymer Upper School listen to children read in KS2.

 West London Zone have provided support for our weaker readers from the Children’s Literacy Charity and Beanstalk.
 Beanstalk is a national charity which recruits, trains and supports volunteers to work in primary schools with children who have fallen behind with their reading.
 Both Beanstalk and the Children’s Literacy Charity train reading helpers that work one-to-one with the children to improve their reading ability and confidence.